DevMountain/ContinuumOld/README.md

 Use the `UIActivityController` class to present a share sheet from the Post Detail view.
 Share the image and the text of the first comment.

-1. Add an IBAction from the Share button in your `PostDetailTableViewController`.
+1. Add an IBAction from the Share button in your `PostDetailTableViewController` if you have not already.
-2. Initialize a `UIActivityController` with the `Post`'s image and the text of the first comment as the shareable objects.
+2. Initialize a `UIActivityViewController` with the `Post`'s image and the text of the first comment as the shareable objects.
-3. Present the `UIActivityController`.
+3. Present the `UIActivityViewController`.

 ### Black Diamonds: